TheLobster1/framestack/README.md

 ---
 ## The Idea
 ### Framestack is a revolutionary new solution to the problem of sharing pictures and videos with the whole family.
 The project aims at allowing a user to upload a photo or video to the cloud and share it amoung your family.
+You can group you content however you please whether it be via dedicated albums or tagging the option is yours.
 ---
 ## Whats included?
 <ul>